pieterbonnet/pbDateComputation/README.md

     r.AnnualEvents.Add New AnnualEventWeekDay("Thanksgiving",11, 5, 4) // November, the 4th thursday
 Another example, for the Wallonie, region of Belgium

-    Var r as new DaysProcessingRegion("belgium-wallonie")
+    Var r as new RegionDatesWorked("belgium-wallonie")
     r.AnnualEvents.Add New AnnualEventFix("Premier janvier", 1, 1)
     r.AnnualEvents.Add New AnnualEventFix("Fête du travail", 5, 1)
     r.AnnualEvents.Add New AnnualEventFix("Fête Nationale", 7, 21)